 - ¼ cup powdered sugar

-- Beat together butter and sugar with an electric mixture until fluffy.
+Beat together butter and sugar with an electric mixer until fluffy.
 Add eggs and vanilla.

-- Pop in freezer for 5 mins to preserve their shape when they bake
+Pop in the freezer for 5 mins to preserve their shape when they bake

-- Freeze sandwiches a minimum of two hours.
+Freeze sandwiches for a minimum of two hours.
 Keep frozen until ready to serve.
 Enjoy!